cloudmesh/cloudmesh-manual/docs-source/source/installation/install.rst

 a passwordless key is giving you a wrong advice.

 Next you want to add a keyname that you use in your clouds to the cloudmesh yaml file.
-YOu can do this by completing the profile or form the commandline
+You can do this by completing the profile or form the command line
 with:

 .. code:: bash